pauldmccarthy/fsleyes/userdoc/tools.rst

 The **Resample image** tool allows you to resample the currently selected image to a different resolution.
 You can specify a desired shape via the *New shape* inputs, or a desired voxel resolution via the *New pixdims* inputs.
+Or you can resample one image into the space of another using the *Resample to reference* option.

 The **Interpolation** option allows you to choose different interpolation options to use during the resampling.
 If you are resampling a binary mask, you